CFGLondon/team-20/DataBaseDocumentation.md

 - Any further details stated by the editor of a text (Optional).

 problem_category:
-- Foreign key into the ProblemCategory table.
+- Foreign key into the ProblemCategory table (Optional).

 is_solved:
 - Boolean that flags whether the problem stated in the report has been solved.